TaoranJ/patentsview_in_elasticsearch/README.md

 # PatentsView in Elasticsearch

-Want to explore the USPTO patnets in a search engine?
+Want to explore the USPTO patents in a search engine?
 Use these scripts to put [PatentsView](http://www.patentsview.org/web/#viz/relationships) dataset in the Elasticsearch!

 ## Download PatentsView